Diabetes in the United States

 Three common types of diabetes include:

-• Type 1– This condition is the result of the body’s inability to create insulin.
+- Type 1 – This condition results from the body’s inability to create insulin.

 Diabetes Awareness

 Several campaigns were launched at the beginning of November to help raise awareness about the devastating effects diabetes disabilities can have on individuals.
 First, November was named as National Diabetes Month.
 Also, next Friday, Nov.
-14, has been declared World Diabetes Day.
+14, World Diabetes Day will be declared.

-As part of the campaigns, the National Institute of Health is calling on all Americans to educate themselves on diabetes care and prevention.
+As part of the campaigns, the National Institute of Health calls on all Americans to educate themselves on diabetes care and prevention.

 Getting Help With Your Diabetes

-If you’re suffering from diabetes, our team of Social Security Disability lawyers encourage you to get informed about your legal rights to compensation.
-We can help you to better understand these rights by answering any questions you may have about your ability to get Social Security Disability benefits.
+If you’re suffering from diabetes, our team of Social Security Disability lawyers encourages you to get informed about your legal rights to compensation.
+We can help you better understand these rights by answering any questions about your ability to get Social Security Disability benefits.
 Call us today to discuss your case.